damonsimon/hw4/README.md

 ## Redirecting Input and Output

-### Output Redirection
+ > Output Redirection
-- By default, output is sent to the screen.
+- Default output is to the screen.
-- Using `>` is to save output into a file.
+- Redirect output using ">" after a command (e.g.,ls) to create and sace the output in a file
+- The `cat` command is display the contents of text files.
 - Using `>>` is to add output to an existing file or create a new file.
-- The `cat` command is display the contents of text files.

 ### Input Redirection
 - The standard input is taken from the keyboard.